ChapelR/volume-slider-for-sugarcube2/readme.md

 };
 ```

-**current option**: Named current because it does a couple things throughout the script, but you can alter it to set what position volume slider starts in.
-It'll also set the starting volume level, but that effect is overridden by `<<masteraudio>>` macros.
+* **`current` option**: Named current because it does a couple of things throughout the script, but you can alter it to set what position volume slider starts at.
+It'll also set the starting volume level, but that effect can be overwritten by `<<masteraudio>>` macros.

-**rageMax option**: Sets the length of the slider.
-Default is 10, but it can get up to around 100 before things start getting weird.
+* **`rangeMax` option**: Sets the length of the slider.
+Longer sliders will give the player finer control over the volume.

-**step option**: Controls the 'step' attribute of the range input.
-Makes the slider feel smoother at lower values, and clickier? at higher values.
+* **`step` option**: Controls the 'step' attribute of the range input.
+Makes the slider settle on values at this increment.

 #### Styling

 The volume slider sits in a span with the class `.macro-volume`.
 The slider itself has a `name` attribute of `volume` and an id of `#volume-control`, so you can use those selectors to style it.

-You might want to check out [range.css](http://danielstern.ca/range.css/#/) to make styling it to match your story a breeze.
+You might want to check out [range.css](http://danielstern.ca/range.css/#/) for your styling needs.